Henry Haslett (United Irishmen): Last years

 After his release from prison, Haslett, possibly to allay suspicion, made a public donation to the loyalist Belfast yeomanry.
 The early historian of the United Irishmen, R. R. Madden, does say that, after the rebellion, Haslett supplied the government with information.

-Haslett's business survived and in 1802 and 1804 he served on the Belfast Chamber of commerce, concerned particularly with issue concerning Lagan navigation and improvement to the port.
+Haslett's business survived and in 1802 and 1804 he served on the Belfast Chamber of Commerce, concerned particularly with issues concerning Lagan navigation and improvement to the port.

-Haseltt died in 1806, at the age of 48, and was buried in Knockbreda Cemetery, Belfast.
+Haslett died in 1806, at the age of 48, and was buried in Knockbreda Cemetery, Belfast.
 His oration was given by his old comrade in the United Irishmen, Reverend William Steel Dickson.